Hey there, amazing people!

 Open source contributions offer a unique avenue for job seekers to showcase their skills and enhance their prospects.
 Rather than simply submitting a resume and waiting for a response, consider engaging with a company's open-source projects.

-1. Solve issues within the company's open-source SDK or related projects.
-This not only establishes your credibility but also shows your familiarity with the technology and the specific codebase.
+- Solve issues within the company's open-source SDK or related projects.
+This shows your familiarity with the technology and the specific codebase.

-2. If the company lacks open source projects, take the initiative to build something relevant using their technology.
-This proactive approach not only adds value to your portfolio but also demonstrates initiative and innovation.
+- If the company lacks open source projects, take the initiative to build something relevant using their technology.
+This proactive approach adds value to your portfolio and demonstrates initiative and innovation.

 E.g.: Building an SDK.